Octopus Deploy — Design Systems.

 od-ds-004

 Recognising the impact on scalability and team productivity, I proposed and led the development of a new, unified component library.
-Built in Figma, this new library was tightly integrated with our foundational styles and tokens, enabling greater consistency across the product and empowering designers to contribute more efficiently.
+Built in Figma, this new library was tightly integrated with our foundational styles and tokens, enabling greater consistency across the product and empowering designers to contribute new components more efficiently.

 By linking the foundations and components within Figma, we created a scalable, modular system that supported rapid design iteration, improved team collaboration, and laid the groundwork for a more cohesive and maintainable design system.